MakeMyTrip

 MakeMyTrip Limited is an Indian online travel company, headquartered in Gurgaon.
 Founded in 2000, it operates an online travel-booking platform for travel services such as airline tickets, hotel reservations, holiday packages, and rail and bus tickets.
-The company also maintains offices outside India, including locations in New York, Singapore, Kuala Lumpur, Phuket, Bangkok, Dubai and Istanbul.

 In 2016, MakeMyTrip acquired the Ibibo Group, which owned sites such as Goibibo and Redbus.in.

 History

 MakeMyTrip was founded by Deep Kalra in 2000, initially targeting the United States market with a focus on itineraries between the U.S. and India for the Indian diaspora.
 In September 2005, it began operations in India with online airline ticketing and later expanded into holiday packages and hotel reservations.

-MakeMyTrip Limited listed on the Nasdaq on 17 September 2010 following an initial public offering.
+MakeMyTrip Limited listed on the Nasdaq on 17 September 2010 following an initial public offering, raising approximately US$80.5 million at a valuation of $478 million.
+It was the first IPO by an Indian company in the U.S. since July 2006.

 In 2011, the company acquired Luxury Tours and Travel Pte Ltd (Singapore), ITC Group's travel business, and ETB Group—expanding its presence in Southeast Asia and parts of Europe.
 In 2012, it introduced RoutePlanner, a tool for searching routes and modes within India.
 In September 2014, it established a US$15 million innovation fund to invest in sector start-ups.